 Police Certificates from the Japanese National Police Agency are issued only when requested by certain authorities as required by law.
-The certificate is designed for certain purposes such as working with children (under 19), sick, disabled or elderly people in the UK, or when requested by foreign authorities (e.g. an embassy, immigration agency, and others).
-Individuals who wish to apply for a Police Certificate other than for the above mentioned reasons are asked to contact the Consular section in regards to the correct application procedure.
+The certificate is designed for certain purposes such as working with children (under 18), sick, disabled or elderly people in the UK, or when required by foreign authorities (e.g. an embassy, immigration agency).
+Individuals who wish to apply for a Police Certificate other than for the above mentioned reasons are asked to contact the Consular section to confirm the correct application procedure.

 Certificate Officer, Consular Section, Embassy of Japan in the UK

 People living in Scotland and the North of England（Cumbria, County Durham, Darlington, Gateshead, Hartlepool, Middlesbrough, Newcastle upon Tyne, North Tyneside, Northumberland, Redcar and Cleveland, South Tyneside, Stockton-on-Tees and Sunderland）, should contact the Consulate General of Japan in Edinburgh.